Bernard 190

 The Bernard 190 or Bernard-Hubert 190 was a French airliner of 1928.

+Design and characteristics

-It was a high-wing cantilever monoplane of conventional configuration, based on the Bernard 18.
-Compared with its predecessor, it kept the same basic design but featured redesigned tail surfaces, an enlarged cabin, and offered its flight crew a completely enclosed cockpit.
-Also like its predecessor, the basic airliner model provided the basis for a long-range aircraft to be used in record attempts, the 191GR (for Grand Raid).
+The Bernard 190 was a high-wing cantilever monoplane of conventional configuration, based on the Bernard 18.
+Compared with its predecessor, it kept the same basic design but featured redesigned tail surfaces and an enlarged cabin, and it offered its flight crew a completely enclosed cockpit.
+Also like its predecessor, the basic airliner model provided — the 190T — provided the basis for a long-range aircraft to be used in record attempts, the 191GR (for Grand Raid).